ElementalPublishing/elementalpublishing.github.io/entities/cyberdynasties/demonic/the_infernal_dynasty/bosses/BloodPatriarch/states/ascendant/bloodpatriarch.md

 But he could not refuse.
 The alternative—allowing loved ones to suffer when he had the power to prevent it—seemed like a betrayal of love itself.

 ## The House of Eternal Reunion
-*(Blending Brite's gothic sensuality with Cook's understanding of institutional corruption)*

 His first act as the Family Devourer was to construct the House of Eternal Reunion—a dimensional space where family bonds could be maintained regardless of death, distance, or the natural evolution of relationships.
 The House appears as the perfect family home to every visitor: warm, welcoming, filled with the artifacts of love and shared memory.